harcokuppens/DOMjudgeDockerCompose/README.md

     docker compose up -d

 Read the new `admin` password after the reset from the file  `./data/passwords/admin.pw`.
 You need to use `sudo` before the `rm` command because in the bind mounts files are written use different user.

+### Update DOMjudge

+DOMjudge can be easily updated by setting newer version tags for the docker image in `docker-compose.yml` file, which can be also done by  `git pull` if the version(s) in the git repository are updated.

+**IMPORTANT:** it is strongly recommended to backup before updating, because sometimes old data may not be compatible with a newer version.

 ## Overview